Work and Wages

 In accordance with section 91 of the Labour Code 2019, workers' salary must at least be equal to the minimum wage, i.e., a wage which will ensure the minimum living needs of the employees and their families and which is based on the local social & economic conditions as well as the normal wage in the labour market.

-In accordance with the Labour Code 2019, Government shall announce the regional minimal wage on the basis of the recommendations of the National Wages Council.
-National Wages Council is a tripartite body with representation from Government, employer and workers.
-The minimum wage rate is determined on hourly, daily, and monthly basis for different sectors and regions.
+In accordance with the Labour Code 2019, the Government shall announce the regional minimum wage on the basis of the recommendations of the National Wages Council.
+The National Wages Council is a tripartite body with representation from the Government, employers and workers.
+The minimum wage rate is determined on an hourly, daily, and monthly basis for different sectors and regions.

-The region based minimum wage levels are applicable to the labourers working under labour contract for companies, enterprises, cooperatives, cooperative groups, farms, households, individuals, agencies, and organizations employing labourers.
-Wages may be determined by agreement between the workers and the employer (employment contract) as well through collective bargaining agreement however these can't be lower than the government announced minimum wage levels.
+The region-based minimum wage levels are applicable to the labourers working under labour contract for companies, enterprises, cooperatives, cooperative groups, farms, households, individuals, agencies, and organisations employing labourers.
+Wages may be determined by agreement between the workers and the employer (employment contract) as well as through a collective bargaining agreement; however, these cannot be lower than the government-announced minimum wage levels.

-Compliance with the provisions of Labour Code including minimum wages is the responsibility of The MOLISA (Ministry of Labour, Invalids and Social Affairs) Inspectorate.
+Compliance with the provisions of the Labour Code, including minimum wages, is the responsibility of the MOLISA (Ministry of Labour, Invalids and Social Affairs) Inspectorate.

 Sources: §26, 61, 91-93, 212(5) of Labour Code 2019, applicable from 01 January 2021; §49-53 of the Decree No. 145/2020/ND-CP